 1. What Aciclovir for Infusion is and what it is used for

 Aciclovir belongs to a group of medicines called antivirals.
-These medicines work by stopping viruses from spreading in the body.
+It works by killing or stopping the growth of viruses.

 2. What you need to know before you use Aciclovir for Infusion